Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 What does "best brake pads for the money" actually mean in practice?

-It means the best cost-per-kilometre outcome for your specific use case.
+It means the best cost-per-mile outcome for your specific use case.
 A cheap pad that wears quickly often costs more over time than a mid-range pad that lasts twice as long.
 It also means not overspending on performance compound features you will never use — a track-tier pad on a daily commuter is more expensive and gives you a worse daily driving experience.

 Do I need to bed in new brake pads?